SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 loves some of them anyway.

 It's hard to live up to the example of a saint, particularly one who's been martyred.
-But maybe we can _start_ by trying to live up to the example of the dog?
+But maybe we can _start_ by at least trying to live up to the example of the dog?

 ---